 Ideally, you should engage the services of a professional app marketing business as they know what they’re doing, and they have spent a great deal of time and effort building up contacts that can make a huge difference to the visibility of your app and getting reviews.

-For a lot of developers affording for someone to do your marketing is not an option, so let’s share some tips to help you all get started with your marketing adventure.
+For a lot of developers hiring a marketing team is not an option but if it is an option I would highly recommend it, so let’s share some tips to help you all get started with your marketing adventure.

 The occasional message on Facebook, twitter, Google + is not enough, it won’t produce the results that you want.